docker/docs/ee/ucp/user-access/cli.md

 </div>
 </div>

-You can now use the Docker and Kubectl clients to create resources in UCP.
+You can now use the Docker and kubectl clients to create resources in UCP.

 ## Client certificates for administrators